 The costs of assembly, installation, building in, erecting, building on, linking or unlinking, construction, connecting, adjusting, synchronising, calibration, validation, gauging, instruction, tests, inspection and putting into operation are only included in the price, or at least make up part of the delivery, insofar as the Parties have agreed upon this In Writing.

-In the event of an Offer without obligation and also if this proviso is included in a binding Offer, the Contractor will be entitled to adjust the prices if the official currency rate on the date of the delivery differs more than 2% from the currency rate on the date upon which the Offer was made, in which the latter currency rate is set at 100.
+In the event of a non-committal Offer and if this reservation has been included in an Offer that is not non-committal, the Contractor will be entitled to adjust the prices if the official exchange rate at the moment at which the required goods are purchased and/or at the moment of delivery does not deviate more than 2% from the exchange rate on the date on which the Offer was made, on the understanding that the latter rate is set at 100.

 8.1 Risk transport within the Netherlands

 For shipments within the Netherlands, the risk of theft, damage, destruction or deterioration is transferred to the Client upon the delivery of the goods concerned, taking into account the other provisions in this article.

 For shipments outside the Netherlands, the risk relating to the transport is provided for in accordance with the provisions of the Inco-terms as agreed upon by the Parties (see article 7.3).

 The risk during transport on the premises of the Client is at all times at the expense of the Client, unless the Client can prove that the damage was brought about due to intent or gross negligence on the part of the management of the Contractor.

 In the event of transport outside the Netherlands, the risk of theft, damage or deterioration shall in any case pass to the Client at the point at which the Contractor has fulfilled all its obligations under the agreed provisions of the Incoterms.

 Except in cases of intent or gross negligence by the Contractor’s management and unless agreed otherwise, without prejudice to article 18, the Client shall bear the consequences of the following risks: